datameet/Municipal_Spatial_Data/Mumbai/Readme.md

 Mumbai Municipal Data
 ====

-This Repository contains Ward of the Brihanmumbai Municipal Corporation (BMC) also known as.
-Municipal Corporation of Greater Mumbai .
+This Repository contains

+1. Ward of the Brihanmumbai Municipal Corporation (BMC) also known as Municipal Corporation of Greater Mumbai.
+1. Slum clusters map extracted from [http://www.sra.gov.in/upload/MUMABI_CA_MAP_MUMBAI_GLOBAL_42X72_SLUMCLUSTER.pdf]

 ====